mrjoll3y/mrjoll3y/README.md

 Thank you for taking the time to learn more about me.
 Feel free to reach out if you would like to discuss potential collaborations or share insights.

-I am proficient in Python and C++, with hands-on in class experience in developing software solutions, automating processes, and implementing algorithms.
+I am proficient in Python and C++, with hands-on in-class experience in developing software solutions, automating processes, and implementing algorithms.
 My skill set includes writing efficient, modular code and applying these languages to various applications, such as data analysis, machine learning, and performance-critical systems.
 I am currently working on developing my skills in databases.

+I am currently working on creating a website for a future dream my wife and I share of owning a wedding venue business.
+While it’s still in development, I’m excited about the direction it’s heading and the opportunity to bring our vision to life through this project.

+Here's a link to the project: https://mrjoll3y.github.io/wdd130/pwp/head-over-boots-home

+Here is my linkedIn profile: https://www.linkedin.com/in/callendjolley/